vanilaafro/vanilaafro/README.md

 - Hi, I’m Ebube (ay-boo-bay)
-- I’m interested in Data, more data and designs (love both)
+- I’m interested in Data pipelines, more data and designs (i love both)
-- I’m always learning data science, data analytics and cloud engineering for impactful projects and research
+- I’m always learning data science, data analytics and cloud engineering for sustainability projects and research
-- I’m looking to collaborate on ML, data analytics, data mining done with Python, R and Java (or whatever i need really)
+- I’m looking to collaborate on LLMs, ML, data analytics, data mining done with Python, R and Java (or whatever i need really)
-- How to reach me?
-I'm vanilaafro everywhere (no kidding) just send a message.

 <!---
 vanilaafro/vanilaafro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.